ocaml-sf/learn-ocaml-essok/FrontEnd/README.md

 ## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
+The example application is a social blogging site (i.e. a Medium.com clone) called "Essok".
 It uses a custom API for all requests, including authentication.
 You can view a live demo over at https://angular.realworld.io

 **General functionality:**